ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

         else if(proof_fetching_enabled
                 && now() - sth.timestamp > LOG_MMD
                 && sth.proof_attempts != UINT16_MAX
-                // Only fetch a proof is we have never received a proof before
+                // Only fetch a proof is we have never received a proof
-                // (This also avoids submitting something already in the queue) && sth.proof_attempts == sth.proof_failure_count) {
+                // before.
+(This also avoids submitting something
+                // already in the queue.)
+                && sth.proof_attempts == sth.proof_failure_count) {
           sth.proof_attempts++
           queue_consistency_proof(sth, consistency_proof_callback)